michaldziuba03/code-samples/social-login/README.md

 Similar vulnerability to previous one but you’d be attacking from the other direction.
 Imagine that the victim register in your application with any provider.
 Attacker can use the victim's email to register new unverified account on another provider's website and sign up in your application with this provider.
 The application then links the two accounts together based on the matching email address.

 #### Attack requirements
-- OAuth provider does not require email verification (it's actually very uncommon)
+- OAuth provider does not require email verification (it's actually very uncommon).
 - no checks if email from social provider is verified.
 - attacker must know victim's email address.